Bob Enyart Live Errata

 "...it's what I know that isn't so."

-As Bob Enyart has long said on air: "It's not what I don't know that's so bad, it's what I know that isn't so."
+On air Bob Enyart has long quoted the person, unknown to us, who first said: "It's not what I don't know that's so bad; it's what I know that isn't so."
 We have two primary ways of correcting errors that we make at BEL, and they're described below.
-But first, of the errors we have made over the years that we are aware of, here are the four biggest:
+But first, of the errors we have made over the years that we are aware of, here are the five biggest:

 - Money: In the 1990s, I wrongly believed that justice required governments to return to the gold standard, whereby currency would once again be based upon reserves of precious metals. more...